Koji-Sunioj/cdk-workshop/README.md

+# Notes from Koji

+Small project to learn the basics of the AWS CDK.
+Features include:

+- Running a build to an S3 bucket with Cloudflare distribution, which updates when build is updated
+- Handling multiple Api Gateway paths, methods and request patterns
+- Configuring authentication to client via lambda / api gateway, using permissions, environment variables and AWS SDK to perform actions
+- Performing Crud operations via lambda / api gateway to and from Dynamodb and client

 # Welcome to your CDK TypeScript project

 You should explore the contents of this project.
 It demonstrates a CDK app with an instance of a stack (`CdkWorkshopStack`)